raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 delivery services.

-The MIMI DS protocol consists of two parts: A client-to-server part that allows guest clients to interact with the owning DS of one of their groups and a server-to-server protocol that allows an owning DS to fan out messages to guest DSs, which can subsequently store and forward messages to their respective clients.
+The MIMI DS protocol consists of two parts: A client-to-server part that allows guest clients to interact with the hub of one of their groups and a server-to-server protocol that allows a hub to fan out messages to guest DSs, which can subsequently store and forward messages to their respective clients.